|

 Margin

-Cash or margin trading is possible at E*Trade and tastytrade.
-The former broker, but not the latter, permits a cash account to upgrade to margin capability on its website.
-At tasty, a cash customer who wants to switch to margin trading must open a new account.
+Both E*Trade and tastytrade offer cash and margin accounts.
+E*Trade allows a cash account to be upgraded to margin on its website.
+At tastytrade, a cash customer who wants margin must open a new account.

-E*Trade, but not tasty, has a very thorough margin calculator on its website and desktop program.
-The software takes a ticker symbol and delivers several margin details, such as long and short maintenance requirements.
+E*Trade, but not tastytrade, offers a detailed margin calculator on its website and desktop platform.
+The tool takes a ticker symbol and returns margin details, including long and short maintenance requirements.

 Winner: Disputable